zulubit/rain/docs/components.md

 })
 ```

-### Reactive CSS with $.css
+### Reactive CSS with css

-For reactive styling, use the `$.css` template literal to create computed style elements:
+For reactive styling, use the `css` template literal to create computed style elements:

 ```javascript
 rain('theme-card', {